matschlue/Pewlett-Hackard-Analysis/README.md

 - Since the company has about 300k employees and approximately 90k will retire, this means that the company will lose 30 % of their total workforce.
 - With respect to the seniorty level, approximately 58k are senior employees, which accounts for about 64% of all retirees.
 ![Alt text](/unique_titles.png "Image")
+- A CSV file has been created in order to list all candidate for a mentorship procedure.
+-